How?

 Section image

-As illustrated above, Vibe Coding here is powered by Google Technology and driven by Design Thinking based on the Stanford d.school2 method.
-This is five iterative stages to create a solid Think foundation for digital innovation.
+As illustrated above, Vibe Coding here is powered by Salesforce or Microsoft technology.
+This is driven by Design Thinking based on the Stanford d.school2 method.
+It is five iterative stages to create a solid Think foundation for digital innovation.
 See Journal post: Think.

 Section image